istio/istio.io/content/docs/concepts/security/index.md

 control in [Istio Mixer](/docs/concepts/policies-and-telemetry/) such that `photo-frontend` cannot access datastore.

-In this setup, Citadel can provide key- and certificate-management for all namespaces and isolate microservice deployments from each other.
+In this setup, Citadel can provide both key  management and certificate management for all namespaces and isolate microservice deployments from each other.

 ## Authentication

 Istio provides two types of authentication:

-* Transport authentication, also known as service-to-service authentication: verifies the direct client making the connection.
+- Transport authentication, also known as service-to-service authentication: verifies the direct client making the connection.
 Istio offers mutual TLS (mTLS) as a full stack solution for transport authentication.
 You can easily turn on this feature without requiring service code changes.
 This